Square Capital Review: Automated Business Loans

 Square Capital offers short-term loans, although it’s worth pointing out that Square Capital’s financial product isn’t a typical one; it has some traits of a merchant cash advance as well.
 Essentially, Square will extend you a lump sum, and if you accept, you’ll need to repay that amount plus a flat fee (more on that below) to Square.
 Repayments are deducted from your daily credit and debit card sales the same as they would be in a merchant cash advance.

-Square Capital Borrower Requirements
+Square Capital Borrower Qualifications

 These are the qualifications required to get a loan from Square Capital: